• Skip to primary navigation

 The Pot Supports: The pot supports on the MSR PocketRocket 2 are solid, but they can be a little tricky to fold up and down sometimes.
 It’s not terribly complicated, but it’s definitely somewhere that improvement can be made.
 Additionally, the supports are rigid and require pressure to be moved, but I’ve seen on other people’s stoves (not my own yet one of mine has become a bit loose) that they can become loose.

-The Cold Performance: The PocketRocket 2 is a canister stove which means that you can expect to encounter performance issues if you plan to be using it for extended periods at high altitudes or temperatures below freezing; the propane and butane will vaporize at different rates and the canister will eventually fail.
+The Cold Performance: The PocketRocket 2 is a canister stove, which means that you can expect to encounter performance issues if you plan to use it for extended periods at high altitudes or temperatures below freezing; the propane and butane will vaporize at different rates, and the canister will eventually fail.
 If you’re looking for a stove that’s going to be more reliable in extended periods of high altitude or below-freezing conditions, check out a liquid fuel stove like the MSR DragonFly.

 The Bad